Admission and Preparation

 How many spaces does Cornell Law have available for transfer students?

 We usually accept five to fifteen transfer students in the second-year class.

 What is Cornell Law looking for in a transfer application?

 Our Admissions Committee is interested primarily in your academic performance at your current law school, as well as in your reasons for wishing to transfer.
-Accepted transfer students are almost always in the top 10% of their first-year class.
+Accepted transfer students are almost always in the top 10 to 20% of their first-year class.

 What materials are needed for a transfer application?

 A complete transfer application will consist of the following: